By David Z. Beitz

 Below is an example of the new residential data from BuildCentral shown in the Planned Grocery platform:

-Each project has info on the number of homes/units planned along with the timing of the project.
+Each project has info on the number of homes/units planned and the project’s timing.
 As grocery stores often follow the new rooftops, data like this will be crucial in helping to find new markets and new store locations.

 If you want to learn more about grocery-anchored leasing, check out my recent podcast with Lance Billingsley of Federal Realty.
 He goes over two recent projects and discusses the challenges of doing business during Covid.